 Thank you for taking the time to interview me for the junior analyst position at Rawles and Hilt.
 It was great to meet with you and learn more about the company.
-Please don’t hesitate to call or email if you have any more questions for me.
+Please don’t hesitate to call or email me if you have any more questions.

 Also, I just wanted to say I’m sorry I bit you during the interview.

 Obviously, there is no excuse for biting anyone.
 But I feel the need to explain what I was thinking at the time, in the hope that it might mitigate my disappointing conduct.